ESTATE AND TRUST ADMINISTRATION

 Filing the taxes of the deceased person

-Keeping heirs informed of progress of estate matters and
+Keeping heirs informed of the progress of estate matters and

 Distributing property to the proper beneficiary or beneficiaries